treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 Assume that MongoDB has being installed and the server is running.
 Then you can make a skeleton of the application in the generator.

-Let’s set the connection information in order to communicate with the MongoDB server.
+Let's set the connection information in order to communicate with the MongoDB server.
 First, edit the following line in *config/application.ini*.

 ```ini
  MongoDbSettingsFile=mongodb.ini